-It’s easy to share your own thoughts and ideas to help out people in debt.
-Unfortunately, some tips just aren’t useful and can do more damage than good.
+It is easy to share your thoughts and ideas to help people in debt.
+Unfortunately, some tips aren’t useful and can do more harm than good.

 Get a £10 sign up bonus when you join today.